Putin lifts conservative media talking points to bemoan ‘cancel culture’

 Putin’s speech Friday wasn’t the first time Russian officials wielded the term as a critique of the West to defend their actions in Ukraine against mounting global outrage.

-“It’s all part of the same game, the term ‘cancel culture,’” Russian Foreign Minister Sergei Lavrov said during a speech Wednesday at a university in Moscow.
+“It’s all part of the same game, the term ‘cancel culture,’ ” Russian Foreign Minister Sergei Lavrov said during a speech Wednesday at a university in Moscow.
 “So, I think what now is going on is an attempt to cancel our common history as part of a strategy to aggressively contain the Russian federation.”

-Last fall Putin said that teaching children about different gender identities was “on the verge of a crime against humanity.”
-And Lavrov complained last year to Russian state news agency TASS about “political correctness” and the Black Lives Matter movement, which he said the United States is attempting to spread worldwide.
+Last fall, Putin said teaching children about different gender identities was “on the verge of a crime against humanity.”
+And Lavrov complained last year to Russian state news agency Tass about “political correctness” and the Black Lives Matter movement, which he said the United States is attempting to spread worldwide.

 “Hollywood changes its rules now, too, so that everything reflects the diversity of modern society, which is likewise a form of censorship, which stifles art and imposes various artificial restrictions and demands.
 I saw black people playing in Shakespeare’s comedies.
-I don’t know when we will have a white Othello,” Lavrov told TASS.
+I don’t know when we will have a white Othello,” Lavrov told Tass.
 “You see, that’s absurdity.
 Political correctness pushed to such absurdity won’t end well.”

 White actors have played Othello, a Moorish prince, for centuries, including Laurence Olivier, Orson Welles and Anthony Hopkins.